avimishra18/DTL-Attendance/README.md

 ![Platform](https://img.shields.io/badge/Platform-Android-blue.svg)
 ![Platform](https://img.shields.io/badge/BackEnd-FireBase-blue.svg)

 An android application which utilizes the BSSID of the specified network in background for real-time synchronization of attendance status of the an individual.
 The concerned authorities can monitor the real time presence of all the individual.
-This app has been customized for the Design & Thinking Lab at KIIT University.
+This app has been customized for the Design & Thinking Lab (DTL) of KIIT University.

 ## Using DTL-Attendance

-The application allows the indivdiual to:
+### The application allows the indivdiual to:
 * Mark real-time attendance
 * Keep a track of all previous sessions
 * View the leaderboard